The Mergers & Acquisitions Review: Japan

 Overview of M&A activity

 M&A transactions constitute an important part of corporate activities in Japan.
-In 2019, Japanese companies were involved – whether domestic, inbound or outbound – in 4,088 M&A transactions according to Recof's analysis, representing an increase of approximately 6.2 per cent from 2018.2
+In 2020, Japanese companies were involved – whether domestic, inbound or outbound – in 3,730 M&A transactions according to Recof's analysis, representing a decrease of 8.8 per cent from 2019.2 As in other countries and areas, the covid-19 pandemic has negatively affected the M&A market in Japan in 2020, with the number of transactions decreasing for the first time in nine years.

-The covid-19 pandemic has significantly impacted the M&A market, as it has elsewhere in the world.
-The Japanese government declared a state of emergency on 27 April, 2020, which lasted until 25 May 2020.
-The pandemic has caused a significant number of ongoing M&A transactions to be suspended or abandoned.
+The covid-19 pandemic has significantly impacted the Japanese M&A market, as it has elsewhere in the world.
+The Japanese government first declared a national state of emergency on 27 April 2020, which lasted until 25 May 2020; subsequently, additional and 'quasi' states of emergency were repeatedly declared on a prefectural basis.
+The pandemic has caused a significant number of ongoing M&A transactions to be suspended or abandoned, and likely deterred many others from being currently pursued.
 As a result, the aggregate transaction value in the first half of 2020 decreased approximately 59 per cent from the previous year, contrary to the continuous expansion of the M&A market in the year prior to the onset of the pandemic.
-The outbound M&A market has been the most negatively affected component sector; the aggregate transaction value has decreased more than 76 per cent from the first half of the previous year.5 By the end of summer 2020, the M&A market had not yet recovered, though domestic activity is showing some signs of resurgence.
-In July 2020, the number of domestic M&A deals was approximately 300, a small decrease of only 1.6 per cent from July 2019.6 Nevertheless, M&A players are continuing to monitor the situation carefully.
+The outbound M&A market has been the most negatively affected component sector; the aggregate transaction value has decreased more than 76 per cent from the first half of the previous year.5 However, the Japanese M&A market seems to have already recovered in 2021.
+The numbers and transaction volume from January to September 2021 are 3,153 and US$144 billion, respectively, which is the highest number and the second highest transaction volume to date for the same period.6

 General introduction to the legal framework for M&A